Santi Moar

-Santiago "Santi" Moar Sánchez (born 5 September 1993) is a Spanish footballer who plays as a forward for New Mexico United in the USL Championship.
+Santiago "Santi" Moar Sánchez (born 5 September 1993) is a Spanish footballer who plays as a forward.
 Moar is most frequently utilized as a left winger.

 Playing career

 Youth and college

 Moar played three years of college soccer at Pfeiffer University between 2014 and 2016, including a redshirted year in 2014.
 He made a total of 45 appearances, scoring 24 goals in his time at Pfeiffer.

 While at college, Moar also appeared for Premier Development League side Charlotte Eagles in 2016.

 Club

 Bethlehem Steel FC

 On 17 January 2017, Moar was selected in the fourth round (82nd overall) in the 2017 MLS SuperDraft by Philadelphia Union.
 On 30 January 2017, Moar signed with Philadelphia's United Soccer League affiliate club Bethlehem Steel FC.

 Moar was released by Bethlehem Steel on 19 November 2018.

 New Mexico United

 On 12 December 2018, Moar was signed by USL Championship expansion club New Mexico United ahead of its inaugural season.
 Moar earned second team all-league honors for his 11 goal and six assist season.